binh0401/BitTorrent-Client/README.md

 - Key Concepts:
   Torrent file (.torrent): metadata decribes how to look for all of the pieces
   Tracker: A server that helps peers find each other
-  Peers: Computers connected to each other in a swarm
+  Peers: Computers conne  cted to each other in a swarm
   Seeder: A peer with the complete file who uploads pieces
   Leecher: A peer stil downloading
   Swarm: Total group of peers sharing a file